apere/d2-2d/README.md

 ### Config Files

 1. `config.rb` - This file is used to configure compass and define the directories where the `Sass` files will be compiled from and to.
-2. `config.codekit` - This is a configuration file for codekit that is set up to compile javascript, Jade, and Sass files as well as add vendor prefixes automatically.
+2. `config.codekit` - This is a configuration file for codekit that is set up to compile javascript, Jade, and Sass files and vendor prefixes to styles automatically.

 ### Assets
 Assets is where you should place all your non-html files.